stefanspringer1/SwiftXML/README.md

 ## Properties of the library

-The library reads XML from a source into an XML document instance, and provides methods to transform (or manipulate) the document, and others to write the document to a file.[^1]
+The library reads XML from a source into an XML document instance, and provides methods to transform (or manipulate) the document, and others to write the document to a file.

-[^1]: The reading of a JSON source into an XML document structure is also implemented, but currently only in experimental state.

 The library should be efficient and applications that use it should be very intelligible.